SF-WDI-LABS/twenty-questions/README.md

 </details>

 #### Step 1: Make a basic Tree class.
-Start by creating an empty Ruby file.
+No need to clone this repo; just create an empty Ruby file.
 In that file, write a basic `TreeNode` class.
 The only thing this class really needs is an `initialize` method and some attributes.

 <details><summary>
 Recall: What information does a TreeNode know?
 Based on that, what attributes do we need?